Mac1431/libft/README.md

 tolower		| 				|

-Notes:

-- Most of the the files and function names are namespaced with an **ft** in front.
-It stands for Fourty Two
-- The project instructions require that we put all the source files in the root directory but for the sake of this Github repo, I separate them into sub folders.
-- I update this list almost every month with new personal functions.
-If you don't know what a function does, refer to the [Wiki][3], where I document all my personal functions.

 My code is not the best, but it passed all the WeThinkCode tests successfully.

 ### How does it work?

 The goal is to create a library called libft.a from the source files so I can later use that library from other projects at WeThinkCode.

-To create that library, after downloading/cloning this project, **cd** into the project, copy all the files from the sub folders to the root directory and finally, call make:
+To create that library, after downloading/cloning this project, **cd** into the project, call make:

 	git clone https://github.com/R4meau/libft
 	cd libft
-	make copy
 	make

 You should see a *libft.a* file and some object files (.o).